krishnendusaha/bms-clientsdk-web-analytics/README.md

 * Following are examples of integrating the IBM Bluemix Mobile Analytics bmsanalytics as a module, using 'define', and an example of integrating the IBM Bluemix Mobile Analytics bmsanalytics on the global context.

-  Example usage as module, using 'define':
+  Example usage as module, using 'require':
   -----------------------------------

   Using module loader requirejs